|

 What is a Hanukkiah?

-The hanukkiah is a type of menorah made specifically for Hanukkah.
-The Menorah has seven branches to represent the seven days of the week.
-But a Hanukkiah has nine branches and is used to celebrate Hanukkah, the Festival of Lights.
-It commemorates the rededication of the Second Temple in Jerusalem at the time of the Maccabean Revolt against the Seleucid Empire.
-Hanukkah is observed for eight nights and days which occur somewhere between late November to late December.
-It is also known as the Feast of Dedication and you might be surprised to learn it is actually mentioned in the New Testament of the Bible (John 10:22).
+Hanukkah, the Festival of Lights, commemorates the rededication of the Second Temple during the Maccabean revolt.
+It lasts for eight nights and usually falls sometime between late November and late December.
+It is also known as the Feast of Dedication, and it is mentioned in the New Testament (John 10:22).

 This would be a great year to study the Festival of Lights and make your own Hanukkiah!